rmorla/nis2/README.md

 # nis2

-? pointers to the revision of the NIS directive
+Pointers to the revision of the NIS directive.